The Blood Sword 2

-The Blood Sword 2 is a Hong Kong television series adapted from the wuxia manhua series Chinese Hero: Tales of the Blood Sword by Ma Wing-shing.
+The Blood Sword 2 is a Hong Kong wuxia television series adapted from the manhua series Chinese Hero: Tales of the Blood Sword by Ma Wing-shing.
 The series was produced by ATV and first aired in September 1991.
 The series is a prequel to The Blood Sword (1990).

-Plot
+Synopsis

 The series is set in early 20th-century America.
 Hua Yingxiong and his family are sailing back to China from America when they are attacked by enemies.
 Hua Yingxiong's wife, Chen Jieyu, is killed by the attackers while their son and daughter are thrown overboard.
 Hua Yingxiong is devastated by the loss of his family, so he returns to America to seek vengeance on General Satan, the man responsible for his plight.
-He fails in his first attempt but is rescued by Sword Saint, an elderly swordsman who runs the inn, China House, in Chinatown.
-Sword Saint transfers part of his inner energy to Hua Yingxiong and urges him to give up his desire for revenge.
+He fails in his first attempt but is rescued by Sword Saint, an elderly swordsman who runs the inn China House in Chinatown.
+Sword Saint transfers part of his neigong to Hua Yingxiong and urges him to give up his desire for revenge.
 However, after General Satan constantly sends his henchmen to attack China House and mortally wound Sword Saint, Ying Hung fights his way into General Satan's base and slays him.
 He then returns to China House, where a dying Sword Saint makes him promise to never get involved in any conflict again.
 Hua Yingxiong agrees and spends the next 15 years of his life operating the inn, as well as raising Sword Saint's godchildren.